Living for We, Season 2: Keep Ya Head Up

 Soundtrack Composer

-Afi Scruggs is a multi-instrumentalist, songwriter and producer.
+Afi is a multi-instrumentalist, songwriter and producer.
 She started with piano when she was six, and now plays bass, mandolin and balaphone, the West African progenitor of the xylophone.

 Sam Poetry